huaweicloud/huaweicloud-fpga/fp1/hardware/sdaccel_design/lib/template/template_cl/README.md

 - src

 This directory stores host source code and kernel source code.
 It contains the basic Makefile, which can be modified as required.
-For details, see src README.md.
+For details, see **src README.md**.

 - scripts